batcode7/CSE722-Project-2-Federated-Identity-Management-SAML-Implementation-using-Keycloak/README.md

 # How to Run:

-1) Once you download the files from git repo:
+1) Once you download the files from git repository.
 2) Make sure you create a folder called “project”
 3) Inside that, you create another folder called “saml-local”
-4) Inside “saml-local” keep the “keycloak”, “sp1” and ‘“sp2” folders.
+4) Inside “saml-local” keep the “keycloak”, “sp1” and “sp2” folders.
 Afterwards, in three different cmd run the following commands and keep all the cmds alive.

 ## Keycloak:
 ```bat